Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 Why Is It Important To Target The Short Head Of The Biceps?

-So, in a worst-case scenario, I’ve seen people constantly repeat the same biceps workouts that isolate the long head.
+I’ve seen people constantly repeat the same biceps workouts that isolate the long head.

 Yes, you’ll get a nice big brachialis peak that looks great from the side.
 But then you release the tension and look at the upper arm from the front, and it looks strangely slim.